FactSquared/acoustic-classification-segmentation/README.md

 Simple audio segmenter to isolate speech portion out of audio streams.
 Uses a simple feedforward MLP for classification (implemented using `tensorflow`) and heuristic smoothing methods to increase the recall of speech segments.

+This version modified from brandeis-llc repository to use applause, speech, music, noise, and silence as possible labels, and to handle binary classification of applause (rather than speech).

 ## Requirements